Skip to main content

 Prop Firms That Use TradingView: Expert Guide for Fast, Clear Execution and Charting

-TradingView is becoming a central hub in the world of prop trading.
-You see it everywhere—from company announcements to news articles—with firms and tech providers integrating it for everything from placing trades directly to offering its charts as a built-in feature.
+TradingView is becoming a central tool in prop trading.
+You see it everywhere — company announcements, review sites, forum threads — with firms integrating it for everything from direct order placement to embedded charting.

 What "use TradingView" Really Means for Prop Firms

-When a prop trading firm says they "use TradingView," they're typically talking about one of two setups.
-It's kind of like having a car where you either get the full, factory-engineered model, or you get your favorite brand's premium sound system installed in a different car.
+When a prop firm says they "use TradingView," they usually mean one of two things.
+It's like having a car where you either get the full factory model, or you get your favorite premium sound system installed in a different car.

-The first way is direct TradingView integration.
-This means you can actually place your trades directly from the TradingView chart itself.
-Your orders flow straight to the prop firm's systems, often because the firm is set up as an official broker on TradingView or uses a special bridge to connect the two.
-It's the most seamless experience.
+Direct TradingView integration means you place trades from the TradingView chart itself.
+Your orders flow straight to the prop firm's systems because the firm acts as an official broker on TradingView or uses a bridge to connect the two.
+This is the smoothest experience — one interface, no switching.

-The second way is embedded TradingView charts.
-Here, the prop firm takes the powerful TradingView charts you know and love and places them right inside their own trading platform or website.
-You get the familiar charting experience, but when you click "buy" or "sell," the order is handled by the firm's own system (like TradeLocker, Match-Trader, or their custom terminal), not by TradingView itself.
+Embedded TradingView charts means the firm takes TradingView's charts and puts them inside their own platform.
+You get the familiar charting tools, but when you click buy or sell, the order runs through the firm's own system (TradeLocker, Match-Trader, or a custom terminal), not through TradingView.

-This is a really important distinction.
-Just because you see a TradingView chart on a firm's website doesn't mean you can trade directly from it.
-You're getting the fantastic charting tools, but you're sticking with the prop firm's own order buttons and execution.
+This distinction is critical.
+Seeing a TradingView chart on a firm's site does not mean you can trade from it directly.
+You get the charts, but you're using the firm's order buttons for execution.

-Many modern all-in-one prop firm solutions now bundle this embedded TradingView charting with everything else they offer—like challenge evaluations, client management, payout systems, and risk controls.
-This creates a unified workflow that's built around those top-tier TradingView visuals, making the whole process feel more connected.
+A lot of modern prop firm platforms bundle embedded TradingView charting with challenge evaluations, client management, payout systems, and risk controls.
+It creates a unified workflow around those TradingView visuals, making the whole process feel more connected — even though the orders take a different path.

 Which prop firms actually work with TradingView?